ahawkins/hawkins.io/wip/2011-04-21-advanced_caching_in_rails.md

 caching because it's not applicable to many Rails applications.
 Now that we understand how caching works we can address shortcomings in the system.

+## Moving Away from the HTTP Request

+Now we're going to write some code to address problems in the Rails caching system.
+We know that action caching is dependent on URLS.
+Fargment caching is dependent on the view being rendered.
+However, we know that both of these methods use `Rails.cache` under the covers to store content.
+We can use `Rails.cache` any where in our code.
+Unlike `caches_path`, `caches_action` and `cache` that will no hit the cache if `perform_caching` is set to false, the `Rails.cache` methods will **always** execute aganist the cache.
+Ideally, it would be nice to create a simple observer for our models.
+What it would be cool if we had a class like this:

+    class Cache
+      def self.expire_page(*args)
+        # do stuff
+      end

+      def self.expire_action(*args)
+        # do stuff
+      end

+      def self.expire_fragment(*args)
+        # do stuff
+      end
+    end

+Then we can use that utility class anywhere in our code to expire different things we have cached.
+First, we need to be able to generate URL's from something other than a controller.
+You may be familar with this problem.
+Mailers are not controllers, but you can still generate URL's.
+You need a host name to generate paths.
+The controller have this information because they accept HTTP requests which have that information.
+Mailer do not.
+That's why the hostname must be configured in the different environments.
+We can create a frakenstein class that takes parts of ActionMailer to generate URLS.
+Once we can generate URL's we can expire pages and actions.
+URL generation is included this module `Rails.application.routes.url_helpers`.
+That's a shortcut method for the generated module which contains `url_for`, `path_for` and all the named route helpers.
+We also need a class level variable for the host name.
+Here's what we can do so far:

+    class Cache
+      include Rails.application.routes.url_helpers # for url generation

+      def self.default_url_options
+        ActionMailer::Base.default_url_options
+      end

+      def expire_action(*args)
+        # do stuff
+      end

+      def expire_fragment(*args)
+        # do stuff
+      end
+    end

+Now we can pull in some knowledge on how the cache system works to fill in the gaps.
+Some of this comes from reading the various source files and observation in generating the cache keys.
+Here is the complete
+class:

+    # will not work in Rails 2 -- Rails 3 only!
+    class Cache
+      include Rails.application.routes.url_helpers # for url generation

+      def self.default_url_options
+        ActionMailer::Base.default_url_options
+      end

+      def expire_action(key, options = {})
+        expire(key, options)
+      end

+      def expire_fragment(key, options={})
+        expire(key, options)
+      end

+      private
+      def caching_enabled?
+        return ActionController::Base.perform_caching
+      end

+      def expire(key, options = {})
+        return unless caching_enabled?
+        Rails.cache.delete expand_cache_key(key), options
+      end

+      def expand_cache_key(key)
+        # if the key is a hash, then use url for
+        # else use expand_cache_key like fragment caching
+        to_expand = key.is_a?(Hash) ? url_for(key).split('://').last : key
+        ActiveSupport::Cache.expand_cache_key to_expand, :views
+      end
+    end

+Since action and fragment caching all use Rails.cache under the hood, we can simply generate the keys ourselves and remove them manually--all without the fuss of HTTP Requests.
+Now you can create an initializer to define a method on your application namespace so it's globally accessible.
+I like this way because it's easy to reference in any piece of code.

+    # config/initializers/cache.rb
+    require 'cache'

+    module App # whatever you application module is class << self
+        def cache
+          @cache ||= Cache.new
+        end

+        def expire_fragment(*args)
+          cache.expire_fragment(*args)
+        end

+        def expire_action(*args)
+          cache.expire_fragment(*args)
+        end
+      end
+    end

+Now we can merrily go about our business expiring cache'd content from **anywhere.** Here are some examples:

+    App.expire_fragment @post
+    App.expire_fragment [@post, 'sidebar']
+    App.expire_fragment 'explicit-key'

+    # in a controller
+    App.expire_fragment post_url(@post)
+    # Have to pass in the hash since it's most likely
+    # that you won't have access to the url helpers
+    # in whatever scope your're in.
+    App.expire_action :action => :show, :controller => :posts, :id => @post, :tag => @post.updated_at.to_i

+The `expire_fragment` and `expire_action` methods work just like the ones described in the Rails guides.
+Only difference is, you can use them anywhere.
+Now we can easily call this code in an observer.
+The observer events will fire everytime they happen **anywhere in the codebase.**
+Here's an example.
+I am assuming a Todo is created outside an HTTP request through a backround process.
+The observer will capture the event.

+    class TodoObserver < ActivRecord::Observer
+      def after_create
+        App.expire_fragment :controller => :todos, :action => :index
+      end
+    end

+The beauty here is that we can use this code anywhere.
+If you have more complicated cache expirations you may have to use a background job.
+This may not be acceptable because of processing time, but in some situations you can afford a sweeping delay if the sweeping process takes a long time.
+You could easily use this code with DelayedJob or Resque if needed.
+After all, the generated rails code does reference a cache observer--now you know how to write one.